 Institutions and organizations that submit actions during the 100-day campaign will be eligible for recognition as a GLWE Champion.
 As GLWE Champions, partners will be invited to showcase their work at the International Women’s Day event on March 10, 2020.

 How to register

-To take part in the 100 days of action, please register your organization by January 20 via the link.
-Forms to submit actions will be available from February 1 and will be open until March 1.
-On March 1, organizations must submit their actions via the online link.
+To take part in the 100 days of action, please register your organization by February 1 via the link.
+Forms to submit actions will be available from February 14 and will be open until February 23.

 Actions may be taken across one or more of the following pillars.
 Actions may include but are not restricted to the guidelines below.
 In the submission forms organizations may add in more Pillars that they have worked on but are relevant to GLWE.

 Pillar 1: Getting to School

 There are 22.8 million out-of-school children in Pakistan, of which 53% are girls, according to the latest published data in the Pakistan Education Statistics, 2016-17 Report (AEPAM, 2018).
 Every additional year of schooling for a girl is estimated to increase her future earnings by 7.9% on average according to recent research (Jamal, 2015).

 For e.g. What is your institution/organization doing to support more girls’ access to education?
 This could be through enabling transportation, providing subsidies, support programs or other methods.

 Pillar 2: Getting to Work